 When is the best time to book flights to Ukraine?

 The best time to book flights to Ukraine depends on whether you want experience or value for money.
 January and February are the downright winners in offering the cheapest flights to Ukraine, with return flight tickets available for less than £100 per person.
 You should aim to have your flight tickets booked at least four months before you want to travel, regardless of which month you are hoping to visit in.
 This is especially true for July which can be £200 more expensive than any other month.
 May to June make for the best months to book a flight if you’re interested in the events and festivals as most take place between then.
 If you are flexible with your dates and your ultimate location in Ukraine then you’ll find the cheapest flights to Ukraine are a lot easier to come by.
 Saying that, some airlines do have special offers on during school holidays so you can find discounted flight tickets if you plan ahead.

 Which day is cheapest to fly to Ukraine?

 At the moment, Monday is the most economical day to take a flight to Ukraine.
 Thursday is likely to be the most costly.

 What time of day is cheapest to fly?

-At the moment, flights in the afternoon are likely to offer the best value for money for your Ukraine trip.
-A flight in the morning will more often than not be of higher cost.
+At the moment, flights in the morning are likely to offer the best value for money for your Ukraine trip.
+A flight in the afternoon will more often than not be of higher cost.

 How long is the flight to Ukraine?